Fvaco/aumlettr-web/README.md

 The project is currently on a early stage of development but you can take a look here: https://aumlettr-web.firebaseapp.com

 # Acknowledgements
-This project is strongly inspired in Slowly (https://www.getslowly.com/) by Kevin Wong.
+This project is strongly inspired by Kevin Wong's Slowly app (https://www.getslowly.com/).